 As we’ve already mentioned, the traditional business travel booking process is archaic and has already been bumped for a passenger-first approach.

 Business travellers need autonomy; they want to be firmly in the driving seat when it comes to trip management — who can blame them?
-Wouldn’t you want control over how you travelled and where you stayed?
+Wouldn’t you want control over how you travelled, where you stayed, what lounges you visit?

 Finding a travel solution that works for you, not just in a local capacity but internationally, too, is crucial to delivering a smooth traveller experience.